 other unforeseen circumstances.

 In the event it is agreed that a material change in IANA naming services or operations would be beneficial, the CSC reserves the right to call for a community consultation and independent validation, to be convened by the IANA Functions Operator, on the proposed change.
-Any recommended change must be approved by the ccNSO and RySG .
+Any recommended change that does not require a change to the IANA Naming Function Contract must be approved by the ccNSO Council and RySG

 The IANA Functions Operator would be responsible for implementing any recommended changes and must ensure that sufficient testing is undertaken to ensure smooth transition and no disruption to service levels.

-The CSC will provide a liaison to the IANA Function Review Team and a liaison to any Separation Cross Community Working Group.
+The CSC will provide a liaison to the CSC Charter Review Team, the CSC Effectiveness Review Team, the IANA Function Review Team and to any Separation Cross Community Working Group.

 Conflict of Interest